MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Description ==

+ATTENTION: I’m sorry to say that V1.5.0 of the plugin will crash your website in some cases.
+So, please backup your plugin-settings.json and the paid version of fslightbox again.
+The backup-restore process will not work reliably.
+If your website crashes: Login with ftp, backup your plugin-settings.json and paid version of fslightbox, delete the plugin folder in ../wp-content/plugins and finally delete the file .maintenance in your html-Folder (where wp-config.php is.).

+For new users: If you install the Plugin for the first time this won’t happen for your site.

 Provides an easy was to add a Lightbox to Gutenberg videos, Youtube-Videos, images, galleries and Media-with-Text-Blocks.
 Just install, activate and use it.
 The Javascript library fslightbox.js is used for that.
 You even may use the paid version of fslightbox.js.
-Available Settings are provided by a JSON-file that may be easily changed and backed-up manually (automatically after V1.5.0)
+Available Settings are provided by a JSON-file that may be easily changed and backed-up manually (automatically after V2.0.0)
 E.g., just create gallery by using Gutenberg gallery block and use lightbox gallery effect powered by fslightbox.js.

 NEW: Added support for the complete HTML-body-code to the page (inbetween body tags).
 This is an Opt-in.
 See example settings file in ./settings/plugin-settings-body.json.